Tell us about some of your career highlights.

 ‘to help us remember why we were working so hard at the core operations’.

-I honed my commercial expertise further with a six-month secondment as
+I honed my commercial expertise with a six-month secondment as

 acting Head of Legal